 Courses Recently Taught

 This course examines the processes used to understand, analyze and solve environmental problems.
 Students are introduced to the use of mathematics and statistics to analyze environmental data.
 Problems involving stock, dimensions, mass balance, energy and population analysis are studied.
 Applied static and dynamical modeling of environmental problems is emphasized.
 This counts toward the quantitative skills requirement for the major.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
-Prerequisite: ENVS 112 and declared environmental studies major.
+Prerequisite: ENVS 112.
 Offered every fall.